 Attend a Beach Glass Festival

-Last year, I attended the annual Great Lakes Beach Glass & Coastal Arts Festival in Erie, Pennsylvania.
+Three years ago, I attended the bi-annual Great Lakes Beach Glass & Coastal Arts Festival in Erie, Pennsylvania.
 Located in the Bayfront Convention Center next to the Sheraton Erie Bayfront Hotel (which offers incredible views of the bay and Presque Lake Isle State Park on a clear day) the festival draws visitors and collectors from around the country.

 Visitors can purchase beach glass and items made using beach glass as well as other coast inspired art pieces.
 Presenters are on hand to share their knowledge of beach glass and there are other interactive booths and activities for visitors to enjoy.